 Anyone know why Read bore such hostility towards poor Bo?
 It seems bizarre to use such an obscure figure as a whipping-boy for notational folly, particularly when there are many composers of greater fame who have done far worse.
 Perhaps he was better-known when this book was written?
 He may be a prominent figure in Sweden, I suppose, but that argument doesn't really wash, since as far as I know this book was targeted for an American audience.

-Playing music made for a fun weekend, and left me tempted to write a song called "Friends Leave You Cumin".
-(KOO-min, you dirty birdie.)
-The best parts sounded a bit like You-era Gong, with space whispers and everything.
+Playing music made for a fun weekend, The best parts sounded a bit like You-era Gong, with space whispers and everything.
 Good stuff.
 If I were a D&D character, though, I'd probably want to go on a quest to find an Amulet of Proof Against Noise Complaints from Hostile Neighbors.
 (Plus one.)
 Hey, at least the cops were pretty nice about it.
 (Perhaps because we weren't very loud at all.)

 November 9, 2001 (link)

 A few questions I'd like to know the answers to: